-The most effective mouse trap is the one that solves YOUR problem the fastest.
-However, there are many types of mouse infestation situations so there is not a “one size fits all” solution when it comes to killing mice.
+The best mouse trap is the one that solves YOUR problem the fastest.
+However, there are many types of mouse infestation situations so there is not a “one size fits all” solution when it comes to killing or trapping mice.

 - Best Live Trap for Indoors: Mice Cubes